akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ***

 Beatrice read it three times.
-Then she tucked it into the small chest that held her mother's keepsakes.
+Then she tucked it into the small chest that held her mother’s keepsakes.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)